anshu0612/imbalanced_sparse_data_classification/README.md

 |- README.md        : This file
 |- outputs          : Folder containing generated CSV files

-## Installation and Training and Generating Predictions Instructions
+## Installation, Training and Generating Predictions Instructions
 - Run run.sh script on your machine.
 - The final labels file will be generated as output.csv in the outputs directory